Yurchiu/Cutie/readme.md

 This is the version 2.0 of theme cieuka.

-**It is not in my working stack.
+**I am not working on it.
 I will get down to it in summer vacation.**

 In order to learn relevant knowledge and make a good-looking theme, I made this.
 The layout of the theme is mainly based on [handsome](https://www.ihewro.com/archives/489/), a typecho theme.
 Most of the codes were originally programmed by me, while the rest were from the Internet.